papajessie/swcpy/docs/lc_conf_UndeadOffensive2018_unit_tier7.md

   * (1/1) 120000 Credits

-### On Dandoran or Hoth or Tatooine for HQ level 10
+### On Dandoran or Hoth or Tatooine for HQ levels 10-11

   * (1/1) 364000 Credits